mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 2. When a model owner wants to participate in the benchmark, the MedPerf client tests the compatibility of their model with the benchmark's data preparation cube and metrics cube.
 The test is run using the benchmark's demo dataset as input.

 For this tutorial, we have already developed a demo dataset for the workflow provided in the previous section.
 The dataset can be found in your workspace folder under the name `mock_chexpert`.
+It is a mock dataset comprising of images and labels, which will serve as replacement of real X-ray images.

 Now that we have our 3 MLCubes and the demo data, we can test the workflow.
 It is usually recommended to test the workflow before submitting any asset to the MedPerf server.